trefftzc/myFirstRepo/README.md

 # Demo
 This is my first repo.
+And now I have added some text.
+And an additional line.